Implementing HAAPI Attestation Fallback

 Remember to Commit any configuration changes.

-This section explains how to configure the HAAPI SDK in your Android app, to enable dynamic client registration (DCR) attestation fallback.
+Configure the HAAPI SDK in your mobile app to enable dynamic client registration (DCR) attestation fallback.
 Do so by adding the setDcr

 and setClientAuthentiationMethod

-class DemoApplication: Application(), HaapiUIWidgetApplication {private val baseUri = URI("https://login.example.com")override val widgetConfiguration: WidgetConfiguration =WidgetConfiguration.Builder(clientId = "haapi-android-ui-client",baseUri = baseUri,tokenEndpointUri = baseUri.resolve("/oauth/v2/oauth-token"),authorizationEndpointUri = baseUri.resolve("/oauth/v2/oauth-authorize"),appRedirect = "app://haapi").setPresentationMode(PresentationMode.MODAL).setShouldAutoHandleFlowErrorFeedback(true).setAutoPollingDuration(Duration.ofSeconds(10)).setOauthAuthorizationParamsProvider {WidgetConfiguration.OAuthAuthorizationParams(scope = listOf("openid", "profile"))}.setDcr(WidgetConfiguration.Dcr("haapi-template-client",baseUri.resolve("/token-service/oauth-registration"),this)).setClientAuthentiationMethod(WidgetConfiguration.ClientAuthenticationMethod.Secret("Password1")).build()}
+class DemoApplication: Application(), HaapiUIWidgetApplication {private val baseUri = URI("https://login.example.com")override val widgetConfiguration: WidgetConfiguration =WidgetConfiguration.Builder(clientId = "haapi-client",baseUri = baseUri,tokenEndpointUri = baseUri.resolve("/oauth/v2/oauth-token"),authorizationEndpointUri = baseUri.resolve("/oauth/v2/oauth-authorize"),appRedirect = "app://haapi").setPresentationMode(PresentationMode.MODAL).setShouldAutoHandleFlowErrorFeedback(true).setAutoPollingDuration(Duration.ofSeconds(10)).setOauthAuthorizationParamsProvider {WidgetConfiguration.OAuthAuthorizationParams(scope = listOf("openid", "profile"))}.setDcr(WidgetConfiguration.Dcr("haapi-template-client",baseUri.resolve("/token-service/oauth-registration"),this)).setClientAuthentiationMethod(WidgetConfiguration.ClientAuthenticationMethod.Secret("Password1")).build()}

 SDK Behavior